-My current role as an Enterprise Content Management Lead has me working on different project with different business areas, to help them manage their information properly, mitigate business risk, and achieve the right business value.
+My current role as an Enterprise Content Management Lead has me working on a different project with different business areas, to help them manage their information properly, mitigate business risk, and achieve the right business value.

-The CIP empowered me with proper knowledge, best practices, and tools to work on that corporate level strategy and to implement the foundation of Enterprise Content Management.
+The CIP empowered me with proper knowledge, best practices, and tools to work on that corporate-level strategy and to implement the foundation of Enterprise Content Management.